ingorichtsmeier/ingo-camunda-examples/projects/cob/README.md

 The third possibility to hand the task over to another person is to delegate it to someone else.
 You can delegate a task with the REST call `POST /task/{id}/delegate` and the userId as payload. [see the REST API](http://docs.camunda.org/latest/api-references/rest/#task-delegate-task) The call will set the delegation state of the task to `PENDING`.

+Delegation in the camunda way can be imagined that a user with higher user authorization hands the task over to a second user with less user authorization to work on it.
+For instance a manager gives the task to an assistant to do the ground work.
+The assistant hands it back to manager by resolving the task and the manager now can do his approval and complete the task and push the process instance to the next activity.

 If the task was claimed by a user before, this user is the assignee of the task.
 While delegating the task, the assignee will get the owner of the task and the user who gets the task delegated is the new assignee.
 The delegated user will find the task in his personal tasklist.

 A snippet from the task attributes: